samjdavis13/samjdavis13.github.io/README.md

 1. COMPLETELY CLEAN UP CSS - BIG JOB
 2. Add in real, final content.
 3. Add job breakdown of tools used to each job.
+4. Add Git/Github as a language experience field

 ### Done: